sourcegraph/sourcegraph-go/README.md

 - Enable this extension in the extension registry https://sourcegraph.example.com/extensions
 - [Deploy go-langserver](#deploying-the-server)
-- Set `go.serverUrl` to the address of your go-langserver instance
+- Set `go.serverUrl` in your Sourcegraph settings to the address of your go-langserver instance
+- If the address of your Sourcegraph instance in your browser (e.g. `http://localhost:7080`) is different from the address at which go-langserver can access your Sourcegraph instance (e.g. `http://host.docker.internal:7080`, when running on your local machine in Docker), then set `go.sourcegraphUrl` (e.g. to `http://host.docker.internal:7080`).
 - Visit a Go file and you should see code intelligence

 This extension communicates with an instance of the [go-langserver](https://github.com/sourcegraph/go-langserver) over WebSockets.